Frequently Asked Questions (FAQ)

 What is Literary Taxidermy?

-What is the Literary Taxidermy Short Story Competition?
+What is the Literary Taxidermy Writing Competition?

-Sponsored by Regulus Press (and offering both monetary and publication prizes), the 2018 Literary Taxidermy Short Story Competition invites writers to stitch together their own stories based on the opening and closing lines of one of three well-known works.
+Sponsored by Regulus Press (and offering both monetary and publication prizes), the Literary Taxidermy Writing Competition invites writers to stitch together their own stories and poems based on the opening and closing lines of well-known works.
 For the 2018 competition, writers were given three choices: The Thin Man by Dashiell Hammett; Through the Looking-Glass by Lewis Carroll; and "A Telephone Call" by Dorothy Parker.
 For the 2019 Competition, writers were given the first and last lines from Fahrenheit 451 by Ray Bradbury.
 For the 2020 Competition, writers were asked to craft stories from two classic works: the opening and closing lines from Brave New World by Aldous Huxley and Beloved by Toni Morrison.
 For the 2021 Competition, writers were asked to craft stories and poems from two works by New Zealand author Katherine Mansfield: "The Black Monkey" and "Je ne parle pas français."

 Who can participate?